Bereavement Support Payment

 Support when you need it most

 Bereavement Support Payment is designed to provide financial stability during the difficult first months after losing your partner.
-The payments are not taxable and don't affect other benefits.
+According to MoneyHelper, the payments are not taxable and don't affect other benefits.

 Don't delay claiming - the sooner you apply, the sooner you'll receive the support you're entitled to.